dotnet/AspNetCore.Docs/aspnetcore/blazor/call-javascript-from-dotnet.md

 ## Call a void JavaScript function

+Use use <xref:Microsoft.JSInterop.JSRuntimeExtensions.InvokeVoidAsync%2A?displayProperty=nameWithType> for the following:

-JavaScript functions that return [void(0)/void 0](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/void) or [undefined](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/undefined), or if .NET does not need to read the result of a JavaScript call, use <xref:Microsoft.JSInterop.JSRuntimeExtensions.InvokeVoidAsync%2A?displayProperty=nameWithType>. <xref:Microsoft.JSInterop.JSRuntimeExtensions.InvokeVoidAsync%2A?displayProperty=nameWithType>
+* JavaScript functions that return [void(0)/void 0](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/void) or [undefined](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/undefined).
+* If .NET isn't required to read the result of a JavaScript call.

 ## Detect when a Blazor Server app is prerendering